oracle/docker-images/OracleJava/README.md

 $ docker build --file Dockerfile.8 --tag oracle/jdk:11-oraclelinux8 .
 ```

-On JDK 11 and ServerJRE 8 `build.sh` can be used to build on Oracle Linux 8, by passing `8`.
+On JDK 11 and Server JRE 8 `build.sh` can be used to build on Oracle Linux 8, by passing `8`.
 e.g.

 ```